Need assistance with selecting the correct solution to meet your specific requirements?

 To see the BAUER Hydrogen Compressor and Booster Brochure

 RELIABLE AND MODULAR

 Complete and modular systems compatible with electrolysis and storage rack for decanting station.
-The hydrogen compressors, tested and assembled by qualified personnel, are ATEX certified for maximum safety.
+The hydrogen compressors are tested and assembled by qualified personnel.

 Types of Hydrogen